 $21.77 - $15.30 = $6.47 payment

-Line 1: Our allowable after any add-ons/cutbacks is $21.77.
-Because this line has a $19.49 coinsurance MHCP will pay the difference between the Medicare payment and the MHCP calculated allowable.
+Line 1: Our allowable after any add-ons or cutbacks is $21.77.
+Because this line has $19.49 coinsurance, MHCP will pay the difference between the Medicare payment and the MHCP calculated allowable.
 MHCP pays the MHCP Calculated Allowable of $21.77 minus the Medicare payment $15.30, which equals $6.47.
 MHCP no longer pays the $19.49 Medicare determined coinsurance.

 Providers may choose to opt-out of Medicare (not enroll as a Medicare provider).
 However, MHCP will not pay for services covered by, but not billed to, Medicare because the provider has chosen not to enroll in Medicare.

 Many companies have Medicare replacement policies.
 Providers must verify whether or not a policy is a Medicare replacement policy.
-Effective 09/26/11, if the policy is a Medicare replacement policy, enter the claim as any other Medicare claim, using Claim Filing Indicator 16.
-If using MN–ITS Direct Data Entry (DDE) to submit your claim, refer to the COB Field Completion Guide for instructions on which fields must be completed.
+Effective Sept.
+26, 2011, if the policy is a Medicare replacement policy, enter the claim as any other Medicare claim, using Claim Filing Indicator 16.
+If using MN–ITS Direct Data Entry (DDE) to submit your claim, refer to the MN–ITS Interactive Field Completion Guide (PDF) for instructions on which fields must be completed.

-TPL coverage, including Veterans Benefits, private accident insurance, HMO coverage and other health care coverage held by or on behalf of an MHCP recipient is primary to MHCP.
+TPL coverage, including Veterans Benefits, private accident insurance, and other health care coverage held by or on behalf of an MHCP recipient, is primary to MHCP.

 Follow specific plan coverage rules and policies.
 A recipient with more than one level of private benefits must receive care at the highest level available.
 MHCP will not pay for services that could have been covered by the TPL payer if the applicable rules of that plan had been followed.

-If a recipient fails to complete forms and cooperate in the TPL billing process, contact the financial case worker at the local human service agency (DHS-0005)or a MinnesotaCare representative to request assistance.
+If a recipient fails to complete forms and cooperate in the TPL billing process, contact the financial worker at the local human service agency (DHS-0005) (PDF) or a MinnesotaCare representative to request help.

 Bill TPL payers and receive payment to the fullest extent possible before billing MHCP.